GoogleCloudPlatform/composer-utilities/composer_migration/README.md

 # Composer DAG migration
-Date readme last updated: January 5, 2023
+Date readme last updated: February 6th, 2023

+This tool checks DAGs in the Composer environment for various aspects that indicate compatibility with Composer 2.
+So far checks include:

+- Checking for "affinity" in the KubernetesPodOperator

 ## As CLI
 ### Assumptions
-* Assumes Python 3.9 is being used - versions below 3.9 are not tested
+* Assumes Python 3.9 or greater is being used - versions below 3.9 are not tested
 * Assumes authentication to gcloud

 ### Usage